scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         .../include/freetype/config/ftoption.h before you build the
         library (see the README.UNX file on the top level of the freetype distribution).
-        FontForge needs to have the freetype source directories available when it is built (there are some include files there which it depends on)
+        websharpstudios needs to have the freetype source directories available when it is built (there are some include files there which it depends on)
     -   Added an Edit-\>Copy Grid Fit command (to put the grid fit